 ACT recognises the value of nutrition in education, particularly during a child’s foundational years, and has been developing gardens at impoverished schools and crèches since 2010.
 Food insecurity in children leads to nutritional problems, including stunting, low body weight, lowered immunity and increased illness.
 Providing a needy school with a garden will assist with the necessary nourishment required to attain academic goals.

-We are currently implementing the Umgeni and Hlabisa Rainwater Harvesting and Food Security Project; a large-scale food security initiative funded by the National Lottery Distribution Trust Fund (NLDTF).
+We recently implemented the Umgeni and Hlabisa Rainwater Harvesting and Food Security Project; a large-scale food security initiative funded by the National Lottery Distribution Trust Fund (now the National Lotteries Commission).
 Gardens will be established at 20 schools and 12 ECDs across KZN, together with training and mentorship for teachers and community members.
 The project is divided into two regions: Hlabisa (near the Hlulhluwe-iMolozi Park) and the uMgeni Municipality (including Howick, Mpophomeni, Nottingham Road regions).
-In addition to this, approximately 6,000 additional homestead permaculture gardens will be created and supported.
+In addition to this, approximately 5,000 additional homestead permaculture gardens will be created and supported.
 In a strategic relationship with the Future Farmers Foundation Trust, over 70 young black aspirant farmers will receive accredited training in ACT’s NQF Level 2 Agro Ecological Farming Practices course.
 ACT is now the single largest employer of Future Farmers in South Africa.

 ACT permaculture teams also saw the development of 21 gardens in rural schools in the Richmond region, part of the Zakhe Outreach Project.
 The project included the installation of water tanks, erection of fences and the planting of fruit trees and seedlings.
 Lush harvests have already been seen in a number of schools.
 There is a strong focus on Conservation Agriculture principles and 21 trainees received training at the Dovehouse Institute.
 A number of local job opportunities have also been provided.